| 中国共产党中央委员会政法委员会 Zhōngguó Gòngchǎndǎng Zhōngyāng Wěiyuánhuì Zhèngfǎ Wěiyuánhuì | |

 | |||||||

-TheCentral Political and Legal Affairs Commission (CPLC), commonly referred to asZhongyang Zhengfawei (Chinese:中央政法委, literally "Central Poli-Legal Commission") in Chinese, is the organization under theCentral Committee of theChinese Communist Party (CCP) responsible for "political and legal affairs".
+TheCentral Political and Legal Affairs Commission (CPLC), commonly referred to asZhongyang Zhengfawei (Chinese:中央政法委, literally "Central Poli-Legal Commission") in Chinese, is an organization directly under theCentral Committee of theChinese Communist Party (CCP) responsible for overseeinglaw enforcement,internal security, and "stability maintenance" of thepolitical system in China.

 The commission was preceded by the Politics and Law Leading Group, established in 1958.
 In 1980, the modern commission was established.
 In 1988, the commission was downgraded to aleading small group, though it was turned back to a Commission in March 1990.
 The organization acts as the overseer and coordinator of all legal enforcement authorities, including the Ministries ofState Security,Public Security andJustice, as well as theSupreme People's Court andSupreme People's Procuratorate.
 All provincial, municipal, county and autonomous region CCP committees have their own political and legal affairs commissions.
 The commission is headed by a secretary who is usually aCCP Politburo member.

-After the18th National Congress of the CCP in 2012,Meng Jianzhu replacedZhou Yongkang as the head of the commission.
-However, Meng, unlike Zhou, was not elected to the 18thCCP Politburo Standing Committee.[3]
-The apparent downgrading of the post followed Zhou's connection with theWang Lijun incident, which has discreditedChongqing politicianBo Xilai's method of using the internal security apparatus for political ends.
-As a result, the independence of thejudiciary in China increased.[4]
+After the18th National Congress of the CCP in 2012,Meng Jianzhu replacedZhou Yongkang as the head of the commission.[2]
+However, Meng, unlike Zhou, was not elected to the 18thCCP Politburo Standing Committee.[4]
+The apparent downgrading of the post followed Zhou's connection with theWang Lijun incident, which has discreditedChongqing politicianBo Xilai's method of using the internal security apparatus for political ends.[5]
 Reforms under CCPgeneral secretaryXi Jinping emphasizing simultaneous need for rule of law and stability have subsequently affected the commission.
-The commission now has a more policy-and-research oriented focus, although the CCP still maintains control over the legal system.[2]
+The commission now has a more policy-and-research oriented focus, although the CCP still maintains control over the legal system.[3]

 The Central Political and Legal Affairs Commission has the following organization:[15]